Asymptotics of multivariate sequences, part III: quadratic points: Results

 {\sc Proof:} Apply Lemma~\ref{lem:linearization} once with $q (\xx + \cdot)$ in place of $q$, for the given value of $s$, and once with $\prod_{j=1}^k h_j^{n_j} (\xx + \cdot)$ in place of $q$, setting $s=1$.
 This yields two convergent power series.
 Multiply the two series together and multiply as well by the power series for $p(\xx + \cdot)$. $\Cox$

 The results in this paper can be summarized as follows.
-First, $a_\rr$ is well approximated by a sum of contributions indexed by $\logcrit (\rr)$, these contributions being integrals localized near points $\xx_{\max} + i \ww$, for $\ww \in \logcrit (\rr)$.
-Secondly, depending on the geometry at $\xx_{\max} + i \ww$, this contribution is well approximated by a certain explicit funtion of $\rr$.
+First, $a_\rr$ is well approximated by a sum of contributions indexed by $\logcrit (\rr)$, these contributions being integrals localized near points $\xmax + i \ww$, for $\ww \in \logcrit (\rr)$.
+Secondly, depending on the geometry at $\xmax + i \ww$, this contribution is well approximated by a certain explicit function of $\rr$.
 The result giving the decomposition as a sum is stated as Theorem~\ref{th:localize} below, with the remaining theorems in this section giving the contributions in various special cases.
 It should be noted that Theorem~\ref{th:localize} is like a trade for the proverbial ``player to be named later'', in that it allows us to state a complete set of results even though the meaning will not be clear until the other results have been stated.

 \begin{thm}[localization] Assume the quadratic point hypotheses and notations.
-Then there is a conical neighborhood $\nbd$ of $\rr$ in $(\R^d)^*$ and there are chains $\{ \CC_\ww : \ww \in \logcrit (\rr_0) \}$ defined in the text surrounding Theorem~\ref{th:avoid f} in Section~\ref{sec:homotopies} below, such that
+Then there is a conical neighborhood $\nbd$ of $\rr$ in $(\R^d)^*$ and there are chains $\{ \generic (\ww) : \ww \in \logcrit (\rr_0) \}$ defined in the text surrounding Theorem~\ref{th:avoid f} in Section~\ref{sec:homotopies} below, such that The estimate is uniform when $|\rr| \to \infty$ while remaining within $\nbd$.
+The summand is defined by